IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-3.md

   title: 4.0 Common Streams operations
 ---

 Follow the steps in this tutorial to get started with the Python Application API by creating an application that reads data from a temperature sensor and prints the output to the screen.

 This tutorial requires a local installation of IBM Streams.
+Familiarity with Python is recommended.

 ## About streaming analytics applications

 Streaming analytics applications are intended to run indefinitely because they meet the need for real-time data processing.
-(Unlike applications created for the Apache Hadoop framework, which are intended to terminate when a batch of data is successfully processed.)
+(This is in contrast to applications created for the Apache Hadoop framework, which are intended to terminate when a batch of data is successfully processed.)
 For example, consider a company whose product scans temperature sensors across the world to determine weather patterns and trends.
 Because there is always a temperature, there is a perpetual need to process data.
 The application that processes the data must be able to run for an indefinite amount of time.

 The application must also be scalable.
 If the number of temperature sensors doubles, the application must double the speed at which it processes data to ensure that analysis is available in a timely manner.

 ## 3.1 Setting up your environment
-Before you can create your first Python application with the Python Application API and a local version of IBM Streams, you must complete the following setup tasks:
+Before you can create your first Python application with the Python Application API and a local version of IBM Streams, you must complete the following setup tasks.
+These steps assume that you are installing Python 3.5 from Anaconda on a Linux workstation.

-1. Install version 4.0.1 (or later) of IBM Streams or IBM Streams Quick Start Edition:
+1. Install version 4.0.1 or later of IBM Streams or IBM Streams Quick Start Edition:

     * [IBM Streams Version 4.2.0 installation documentation](http://www.ibm.com/support/knowledgecenter/SSCRJU_4.2.0/com.ibm.streams.install.doc/doc/installstreams-container.html)

     * [IBM Streams Quick Start Edition Version 4.2.0 installation documentation](http://www.ibm.com/support/knowledgecenter/SSCRJU_4.2.0/com.ibm.streams.qse.doc/doc/installtrial-container.html)

-1. Ensure that you configure the IBM Streams product environment variable by entering the following command:
+1. Ensure that you configure the IBM Streams product environment variable by entering the following command on the command line:

         source product-installation-root-directory/4.n.n.n/bin/streamsprofile.sh